CrosswaveOmega/JSPyBridge_Async/docs/guide/proxy.rst

 NPM package names **must not start with '/' or include a period '.' in them!**

-NPM packages are stored within an internal ``node_modules`` folder.
+NPM packages are stored within a packagewide ``node_modules`` folder.
 If the specified package is not found in ``node_modules``, it will be installed via NPM.
 This installation only occurs once.

 To explicitly install an NPM package, you can use the following command:

 .. code-block:: bash
    :caption: Installing an NPM package

-   python3 -m javascriptasync --install <npm package>
+   python3 -m javascriptasync install <npm package>

 Require Local Files
 ^^^^^^^^^^^^^^^^^^^